Resources

 Bibliography Style for Articles and Commentaries (following The SBL

 Handbook of Style).
-Further
+Further Guidelines for

-(following The SBL Handbook of Style).
+Footnote and Bibliography Style (following The SBL Handbook of Style).
 SBL Student Supplement (guidance from

 the SBL for students writing papers in college or seminary).
 Be sure to review what plagiarism